 MOD Pizza: Darci to look at a date at the beginning of Sept.
 (Action: Darci)

 McDonald’s: Darci had trouble finding information online about this fundraiser and how it works.
 Several parents expressed familiarity with this fundraiser which is similar to the Applebee’s fundraiser.
 Portion of sales on a certain day OR larger percentage of sales if we provide volunteer workers during the fundraiser set day/time.
 In addition, based on another McDonald’s fundraiser the manager gave 100% of all cookie sales AND a percentage of food sales during the fundraiser set day/time.
 Everyone like the 100% of cookie sales idea.
 Darci to look into this option more.
-(Action: Darci)
+(Action: Darci with Tyra)

 Additional fundraising idea included just promoting straight donations with maybe some friendly completion between Grizzly Band sections or Band classes.
 Everyone liked the idea & the name “Fill the Tuba” Fundraiser.